DavidFW1960/bom-weather-card/info.md

 This card is a modification of a fork of iammexx/home-assistant-config dark-sky-weather-card

-NOTE: This card REQUIRES the BOM Sensor core component and the BOM FTP Forecast Custom Component.
+NOTE: IF using with BOM, This card REQUIRES the BOM Sensor core component and the BOM FTP Forecast Custom Component.
 See links below.
+If using DARKSKY of some other weather component, the key is to make sure all referenced ENTITIES exist.
+If they are missing the card will end up blank.
+This card SHOULD just work as a direct substitute for the Darksky weather card it has been forked from although I have not confirmed this.

 The BOM Weather Card provides current and forecasted weather conditions using the BOM sensor platforms in core Home Assistant and a custom component for BOM Forecast from [my forecast repo here](https://github.com/DavidFW1960/bom_forecast) You configure the card by passing in sensor entities from these BOM platforms.